calccrypto/OpenPGP/README.md

             the object (mainly used for moving
             PGP data around).

+    Ptr   - a typedef for std::shared_ptr <T>, where
+            T is the class each typdef is found in.

 Operator= and the copy constructor have been overloaded for the data structures that need deep copy.

 To build the command line program run make on OpenPGP/exec/main.cpp

 Notes:
+    Sometimes, there are excerpts from RFC 4880 in the code.
+    Most of those excerpts are not the full text of the sections.
+    Please refer to the RFC for the full text.

     Keyrings were not implemented.
 Rather, keys are read from the directory used as arguments to functions.